HelloZeroNet/Documentation/docs/site_development/dbschema_json.md

 {
-  "db_name": "ZeroTalk", # Database name (only used for debugging) "db_file": "data/users/zerotalk.db", # Database file relative to site's directory "maps": { # Json to database mappings
+  "db_name": "ZeroTalk", # Database name (only used for debugging) "db_file": "data/users/zerotalk.db", # Database file relative to site's directory "version": 2, # 1 = Json table has path column that includes directory and filename
+                # 2 = Json table has seperate directory and file_name column
+  "maps": { # Json to database mappings
     ".*/data.json": { # Regex pattern of file relative to db_file
       "to_table": [ # Load values to table